 Stored Procedures are pre-compiled objects which are compiled for the first time and its compiled format is saved, which executes (compiled code) whenever it is called.
-For more about stored procedure, please refer the article Different types of Stored Procedure.
+For more about a stored procedure, please refer to the article Different types of Stored Procedure.